RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

 4. Start a command prompt as an administrator (Windows) or a terminal for a user under which Enterprise Servers run (Linux).

    **Note:** You need administrator privileges to configure the ODBC data source on Windows.
-On Linux it are created in the user `.odbc.ini` file.
+On Linux it is created in the user `.odbc.ini` file.

 5. Navigate to the `scripts` directory in the demonstration.
 6. Edit the file `scripts/options/sql_postgres.json` with a text editor: